These Are the Most (and Least) Painful Places on Your Body to Tattoo

 It’s not the same for everyone

 While it’s agreed that spots like the ribs and throat are generally very painful, every person who is inked will give you a different answer when you ask what tattoo hurts most.
-Pain level and pain tolerance are very individual, and what’s intense for one person might be just a blip on the radar for another.
+Pain level and pain tolerance are very individual, and what’s intense for one person might be just a blip on the pain scale for another.
 That said, there is consensus that some areas hurt worse than others.

 The inner wrist hurts